CFLE Frequently Asked Questions

 - How do I find Continuing Education Opportunities?

-- How much does it cost to apply for the CFLE Certification?
+- How much does it cost to apply for the CFLE credential?

-- If I forfeit my CFLE designation can I become a CFLE again in the future?
+- If I forfeit my CFLE credential can I become a CFLE again in the future?

 - If I graduated from a CFLE-approved program, do I have to take the CFLE exam?